tckmn/tockman/pre/blog/winning-seed.md

   so you can put shops and fires wherever you want.

 * Your deck must be [Falling](https://slaythespire.wiki.gg/wiki/Falling)-proof --
-  as above,
-  you can assume pessimal RNG,
+  again, you have pessimal RNG,
   so you need to pick a card that you can guarantee will be available for this event.
-  You can achieve this either by e.g. adding a dead Power if you have no other powers, or e.g. adding a second copy of every necessary Attack so you always have the option to pick one.
+  You can achieve this either by e.g. adding a dead Power if you have no other powers, or e.g. adding a second copy of every necessary Attack so you can always safely pick one.

 * The Time Eater fight has to be provably won.